Pinpoint tests (turbocharger)

 No

 INSTALL a new turbocharger.
-For more information, refer to Turbocharger - 75 HP Diesel Vehicles. or 90 hp available in this section.
-CHECK the system is working properly.
+For more information, refer to Turbocharger - Diesel 75hp or 90hp vehicles in this section.
+CHECK that the system is operating correctly.

 Yes